 From 2006 to 2008, he completed a two-year fellowship training program in Gynecologic Oncology in the European Institute of Oncology, in Milan, Italy.
 He gained substantial expertise in gynecologic oncology surgery, including robotic surgery; during this time, he acquired critical reasoning and a solid decision-making strategy in this field.
 He also designed and conducted several clinical research projects, some of them currently ongoing, related to the recovery of patients undergoing gynecologic oncology surgery.

 In 2008, Dr. Lucas Minig obtained a position as a Postdoctoral Fellow at the National Cancer Institute, National Institutes of Health in Bethesda, MD, USA.
 He participated in many projects focused on molecular signaling and genetic mutations of gynecological cancers.
 He still actively participates in many ongoing clinical projects, some of them already published in worldwide medical journals.

 From 2010 to 2014, he led the Gynecologic Oncology Unit at Clara Campal Comprehensive Cancer Center, in Madrid, Spain.

-Since September of 2014 he is the Head of the Gynecology Department at Instituto Valenciano de Oncología (IVO), in Valencia, Spain.
+From September 2014 to 2018, is lead the Gynecology Department at Instituto Valenciano de Oncología (IVO), in Valencia, Spain.
 Since 2017, he is a Professor of Medicine at CEU Cardenal Herrera University in Valencia, Spain.
 He is also Author of many book chapters as well as several scientific articles published in International Journals indexed in PubMed Central.